 “Opportunity House has done a good job of helping me get what I need including providing transportation to medical and legal appointments,” he added.

-At Opportunity House, Richard receives services through the Veterans Administration homeless outreach program.
+At Opportunity House, Richard receives support for veterans services through the Veterans Administration homeless outreach program.
 “I’m working on getting into stable housing,” notes Richard.
 His goal is to find housing in the area to begin the next chapter of his life.

 Ways to get involved at Opportunity House

 - Volunteer – get information on serving dinner, joining a committee and other volunteer opportunities HERE